-Induction of remission has been obtained in treatment-naïve children using cyclosporine A alone for 6 months, followed by the addition of prednisone and azathioprine; one month later the cyclosporine was discontinued (109, 110).
-Cyclosporine was used at the dose of 4 mg/kg/day in three divided doses, increased if necessary every 2 to 3 days to achieve a whole blood concentration of 250±50 ng/ml for 3 months.
-If there was clinical and biochemical response in the first months, cyclosporine is reduced to achieve a concentration of 200±50 ng/ml for the following 3 months, before discontinuing it.
+Induction of remission has been obtained in treatment-naïve children using cyclosporine A alone for 6 months, followed by the addition of prednisone and azathioprine; 1 month later, the cyclosporine was discontinued (109,110).
+Cyclosporine was used at the dose of $4 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{day}^{-1}$ in 3 divided doses, increased if necessary every 2 to 3 days to achieve a whole blood concentration of 250 ± 50 ng/mL for 3 months.
+If there was clinical and biochemical response in the first months, cyclosporine was reduced to achieve a concentration of 200 ± 50 ng/mL for the following 3 months, before discontinuing it.
 This protocol has been used with success in a small number of children with AIH in Croatia (111).
-However, whether this mode of induction has any advantage over the standard treatment has yet to be evaluated in controlled studies.
+Whether this mode of induction has any advantage over the standard treatment, however, has yet to be evaluated in controlled studies.
 Tacrolimus, a more potent immunosuppressive agent than cyclosporine with similar drug class toxicity, has anecdotally been used to induce remission in adults with AIH.
 Its use in the juvenile form of the disease is limited to one report, where tacrolimus was administered to 17 children with newly diagnosed AIH with or without the addition of prednisolone and/or azathioprine, and to 3 children who had failed conventional therapy.
-Target tacrolimus trough levels were relatively low (2.5-5 ng/ml) and similar to those used in the maintenance of successful liver transplant.
-Though the study shows that monotherapy with tacrolimus is not sufficient to achieve complete remission in most cases, the calcineurin inhibitor is reported to allow reduction of the dose of prednisolone and azathioprine, avoiding their side effects.
-On the other hand, ten patients developed headache and/or recurrent abdominal pain while on tacrolimus, though they did not require stopping treatment; while two patients stopped tacrolimus, one because of the development of IBD and the other because of deterioration of liver function requiring liver transplantation.
-(112).
+Target tacrolimus trough levels were relatively low (2.5-5 ng/mL) and similar to those used in the maintenance of successful liver transplant.
+Although the study shows that monotherapy with tacrolimus is not sufficient to achieve complete remission in most cases, the calcineurin inhibitor is reported to allow reduction of the dose of prednisolone and azathioprine, avoiding their side-effects.
+Ten patients developed headache and/or recurrent abdominal pain while on tacrolimus, although they did not require stopping treatment, whereas 2 patients stopped tacrolimus, one because of the development of IBD and the other because of deterioration of liver function requiring liver transplantation (LT) (112).